karmada-io/karmada/README.md

 - karmada-apiserver `kubectl config use-context karmada-apiserver`
 - karmada-host `kubectl config use-context karmada-host`

-The `karmada-apiserver` is the **main kubeconfig** to be used when interacting with karamda control plane, while `karmada-host` is only used for debugging karmada installation with the host cluster.
+The `karmada-apiserver` is the **main kubeconfig** to be used when interacting with karmada control plane, while `karmada-host` is only used for debugging karmada installation with the host cluster.
 You can check all clusters at any time by running: `kubectl config view`.
 To switch cluster contexts, run `kubectl config use-context [CONTEXT_NAME]`

 #### Tips
 - Please make sure you can access google cloud registry: k8s.gcr.io